apache/directory-fortress-core/README.txt

 If you need the passwords for LDAP service accounts to be encrypted before loading into Fortress properties files you can use the 'encrypt' ant target.

 a.
-From FORTRESS_BUILDER_HOME root folder, enter the following command from a system prompt:
+From FORTRESS_HOME root folder, enter the following command from a system prompt:

 >$ANT_HOME/bin/ant encrypt -Dparam1=secret
 encrypt: